Searching for assets and artifacts across the platform

 because such phrase is not treated as a pair by search.

-Searching for custom properties
+Searching for asset and artifact custom properties

 You can also use a key:value

-pair to search within custom properties.
-Note that auto-complete suggestions are not available for custom properties, you must provide the key exactly as it is saved in the system.
-You can use the
+pair to search within custom properties of the assets or artifacts.
+Note that auto-complete suggestions are not available for custom properties, you must provide the key exactly as it is saved in the

-following API call to retrieve the list of custom properties for a specific artifact:
+You can use the following API call to retrieve the list of custom properties for a specific artifact:

 GET /v3/governance_artifact_types/{artifact_type}/custom_attribute_definitions